Django Models Part 3 (Model Manager, QuerySet, Lookups)

 - A

-is the interface through which we perform ORMs in Django models - By Default, Django automatically adds a
+Manageris the interface through which we perform ORMs in Django models - By Default, Django automatically adds a

-- We can always create a new Manager and add to our model.
+Managerwith a name ofobjects.
+This is the reason we are able to useobjectsand query to our Modelseg: Model.objects.all() - We can always create a new Manager and add to our model.
 We can customize ORM methods or add some more functionality in our Manager for data query

 - Atleast one Manager should exist in every models

-Example to change rename default objects
+Example to change rename default objects in our model

 from django.db import models